jo/sync-tank/migrations.md

 So you have to change the data structure.

-In a classical monolithic server-side architecture this is more or less a solved problem [cf...], not so for decentralized systems.
+In a classical monolithic server-side architecture this is more or less a [solved problem -> link missing](), not so for decentralized systems.
 Here we face two formidable challenges:

 1. we cannot rely on transactions to transform data, and
 2. there might be clients around that still depend on older versions of the schema.